transloadit/node-sdk/README.md

 #### TransloaditClient.addFile(name, path)

 Registers the local file with the client.
-The next call to `createAssembly` will upload that file.
+The next call to `createAssembly` will upload all added files.
 The `name` may be used in the `createAssembly` `params`.`steps` to refer to the particular file.

 #### TransloaditClient.addStream(name, stream)

-Same as `addFile` but with a stream instead of a file.
+Same as `addFile` but with a Node.js `Readable` stream instead of a file.

 #### TransloaditClient.createAssemblyAsync(options[, onProgress]) -> Promise